hack4bug/30Days-Nmap/Day01-Introduction-to-Nmap/README.md

 #### **Responsible Disclosure**

 **The Disclosure Process:**
-Responsible disclosure is about balancing the need to fix vulnerabilities with the need to protect users while avoiding helping attackers.
+Responsible disclosure is about balancing the need to fix vulnerabilities with the need to protect users while avoiding helping attackers. <br>

 **Disclosure Timeline Framework:**